nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Target system supplier - The supplier of the clinical system you are moving to

-Note: When Commissioning Support Units (CSUs) are leading the migration, they may invite other personnel to the Kick-off such as Business change, Training leads, Data quality etc.
+Note: When the GP IT delivery partner (such as a Commissioning Support Unit) is leading the migration, they may invite other personnel to the Kick-off such as Business change, Training leads, Data quality etc.

 ## Key milestones, activities, dates and targets